tinpascual/CourseraCleaningDataProject/README.md

 - test/y_test.txt and test/y_test.txt - contain the numeric codes of the physical activities done by the subjects
 - test/X_test.txt and /train/X_train.txt - contain the numeric test measurements

-###Script steps: (steps 2-7 must be done for both test and train data frames)
+###Script steps: (steps 2-7 must be done for both test and train data sets)

-1. Read files into separate data frames.
+1. Read files into separate data sets.
 2. Bind the test activities numeric codes with their corresponding descriptive activity names.
 4. Bind subject ID and activity names, and assign column names "SubjectID" and "ActivityName".
-5. Name the columns in the test and train measurement data frames using data from the measurement names data frame.
+5. Name the columns in the test and train measurement data sets using data from the measurement names data set.
-6. Grep columns in the measurements data frames from step _ which contain means or standard deviations (column name has either "mean()" or "std()").
-Subset the data frames based on the column numbers obtained in this grep.
+6. Grep columns in the measurements data sets from step _ which contain means or standard deviations (column name has either "mean()" or "std()").
+Subset the data sets based on the column numbers obtained in this grep.
-7. Column bind datasets from steps 4 and 6.
+7. Column bind data sets from steps 4 and 6.
-8. Row bind test and train datasets from step 7 to create one data set.
+8. Row bind test and train data sets from step 7 to create one data set.
 9. Summarize the dataset by SubjectID and ActivityName.
 10. Rename parts of the column names of the summarized dataset to make it more readable:
 ..- "fBodyBody" and "fBody" to "freqBody")